A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers: Introduction

 \section{Introduction}

 Studying the evolving dynamics exhibited in complex real-world graphs (or networks) across spatial and temporal scales plays a key role in diverse fields such as biological networks, social networks, e-commerce, transportation systems, functional brain connectomes, and financial markets.
-We can model these graphs as dynamic graphs in either continuous time or discrete time based on the nature of the data.
+We can model these graphs as dynamic graphs in either continuous time or discrete time, based on the nature of the data.
 Understanding how these networks change over time and space can provide great insight into their underlying structures and behaviors, enabling more accurate future forecasting in areas such as disease progression modeling, transportation planning, anomaly detection, and risk assessment.
 Conventional graph neural networks (GNNs)~\cite{kipf2016semi, gilmer2017neural,velivckovic2017graph,yun2019graph} assume a fixed graph structure without considering evolving dynamics.
+Similarly, advanced static graph embedding methods, such as those preserving discriminative and geometric properties~\cite{gou2023discriminative}, are limited to static structures and do not account for temporal evolution.
 However, time-aware temporal graph embedding techniques, including continuous-time~\cite{trivedi2019dyrep,kumar2019predicting,rossi2020temporal} and discrete-time methods~\cite{goyal2018dyngem, goyal2018dynamicgem, pareja2020evolvegcn, xu2022dyng2g, you2022roland, sharma2023temporal}, facilitate learning temporal information for future forecasting by integrating conventional GNNs with recurrent neural networks (RNNs) or long short-term memory (LSTM) or gated recurrent unit (GRU).
 However, RNN or LSTM-based temporal graph embedding models often suffer from issues like catastrophic forgetting, vanishing gradients, and exploding gradients.
 Moreover, these approaches face significant challenges while dealing with very large sequential graph snapshots.

 On the other hand, attention-based transformers~\cite{vaswani2017attention} have empowered many advanced Large Language Models (LLMs) with impressive in-context learning (ICL) capability.
 Transformers have been increasingly applied to capture long-range dependencies across graph snapshots, enabling parallel processing of long graph sequences and significantly enhancing context awareness.
 Dynamic graph representation learning applications have made impressive progress with the development of attention mechanisms for diverse applications, such as learning temporal graph embeddings with uncertainty quantification~\cite{varghese2024transformerg2g}, anomaly detection~\cite{liu2021anomaly}, traffic flow forecasting~\cite{huo2023hierarchical, jiang2023pdformer}, financial time series prediction~\cite{lezmi2023time}, weather forecasting~\cite{wang2024dynamic}, heating environment forecasting~\cite{hofmeister2024dynamic}, and 3D object detection~\cite{ren2023dynamic}.
 Diverse PyTorch implementations of the aforementioned temporal graph embedding methods can be found in \url{https://pytorch-geometric-temporal.readthedocs.io/}.
 Nevertheless, the quadratic computational complexity of transformers when dealing with long graph snapshots remains a major shortcoming despite their promising performance and distinct advantage in capturing long-range dependency.